jessesquires/jessesquires.com/_posts/2023-07-17-stop-prefixing-userdefaults-keys.md

 message="
 A few folks on Mastodon have pointed out situations where prefixing might be warranted.
 Or rather, pointed out problematic scenarios to generally watch out for.

 [Greg Heo mentioned](https://mastodon.social/@gregheo/110730986118754748) that you should carefully consider your key names if you are using `UserDefaults` _shared domains_.
-Typically, this scenario would be sharing between your main app and an extension --- so hopefully you are not colliding with your own key names.
+Typically, this scenario would be sharing data between your main app and an extension --- so hopefully you are not colliding with your own key names.

 [Matt Massicotte noted](https://mastodon.social/@mattiem/110730470926606357) that some system frameworks store values in your app's `UserDefaults`.
 For example, AppKit and SwiftUI on macOS store state restoration data, most commonly window size and location.
 I had forgotten about this.
 However, I **highly doubt** you'll have naming collisions.
 For example, here are a couple of keys for one of my apps: `NSWindow Frame com_apple_SwiftUI_Settings_window`, `com_apple_SwiftUI_Settings_selectedTabIndex`.